sciactive/nephele/packages/nephele-serve/README.md

   SERVE_INDEXES                              Same as --serve-indexes when set to "true", "on" or "1".
   SERVE_LISTINGS                             Same as --serve-listings when set to "true", "on" or "1".
   FOLLOW_LINKS                               Same as --no-follow-links when set to "false", "off" or "0".
+  FILE_PROPERTIES                            Same as --file-properties.
+  FILE_LOCKS                                 Same as --file-locks.
   AUTH                                       Same as --no-auth when set to "false", "off" or "0".
   PAM_AUTH                                   Same as --pam-auth when set to "true", "on" or "1".
   AUTH_USER_FILENAME                         Same as --auth-user-filename.